Marvin the Paranoid Biological Android

-So on 9/21 I needed to cook my beef short ribs while we went on the road to take care of family health issues and I set the Kettle Joe up for a fast smoke of these BBQ ribs I had paid $20 for.
+So on 9/21 I needed to cook my beef short ribs while we took to the helicopter to take care of rapid family health transport issues with one of our kids and I set the Kettle Joe up for a fastish smoke of these Beef BBQ ribs I had paid 20 odd $ for.

-2 Day prior I had dry brined them and set the 4 tablespoons of crushed pepper with some thyme into the equation.
+2 Days prior I had dry brined them with Kosher salt and added 4 tablespoons of crushed pepper with some thyme into the equation.

-I set the temp for 278 and climbed into the Bell and flew off to do our business.
+I set the temp for 278 and climbed into the Bell and we flew off to do our business at Stanford hospital.

-The temps were at 191 and I needed 200 so in went another dustpan full of charcoals..
+The rib temps were at 191 and I needed 200, so in went another dustpan full of charcoals..

-The cook was some 5 hours and I let it rest for 45 minutes.
+The total cook was some 5 hours and I let it rest for a full 45 minutes.

 Then came the taste test.

-All I can say about that is Fuck Pork ribs!
+All I can say about that is Fuck Pork ribs!!
+Seriously!

-This shit was mega delishus!
-I never cooked anything finer in my life!
+That shit was mega delishus!
+I never cooked anything finer in my entire life!

-I also cooked 2 cheaper and smaller chuck steaks and that too as ridiculously yummy but these were not pre-brined.
+I also cooked 2 cheaper and smaller chuck steaks and that too was ridiculously yum but these were not pre-brined.

-Will try them pre-brined as I suspect this is THE secret to smoking steaks on the Kettle Joe.
+I will try them pre-brined as I suspect this is THE secret to smoking any meats on the Kettle Joe or Ceramic Classic Joe.

 My Soapstone arrived 10/3 for steaks and fish and I am eyeing out the BGE 12" Pizza stone for the Ceramic Classic Joe as it is just $39.....